JDemler/perlin-site/content/post/indexing-memory-access.md

 ```
 (L1-icache and -dcache are L1 instruction and data cache, LLC is the last-level-cache (in my case L3).
 Misses in the last-level-cache result in direct memory access)

-Instruction cache seems to be ok.
+Instruction cache seems to be OK.
 Below 1% L1-icache misses.
 But L1-dcache and LLC are bad.
-According to [latency numbers every programmer should know](https://gist.github.com/jboner/2841832) 56 million LLC-load-misses are equal to [5.6 secods](http://www.wolframalpha.com/input/?i=1*10%5E-7+*+56*10%5E6) of waiting.
+According to [latency numbers every programmer should know](https://gist.github.com/jboner/2841832) 56 million LLC-load-misses are equal to [5.6 seconds](http://www.wolframalpha.com/input/?i=1*10%5E-7+*+56*10%5E6) of waiting.
 Please note, that deallocation of the index is measured, too.
-Measuring only the indexing part results in a waiting time for memory of about 2.5 secods.
+Measuring only the indexing part results in a waiting time for memory of about 2.5 seconds.
 That's about seventy percent of our indexing time!
 I'm interested in the details now.
 By sorting the chunks by `term_id` before indexing them, I thought, the access pattern to memory would be much better.

 But let me explain the details first: